HOW MUCH DO OWNER-OPERATORS PAY IN TAXES?

 The self-employment tax rate is 15.3%, broken down as:

 One important detail: SE tax is calculated on 92.35% of your net earnings, not the full amount.
+This is why knowing your cost per mile matters — every expense you track reduces your net earnings and your SE tax bill.
 This adjustment accounts for the employer-equivalent portion.
 So on $100,000 net profit, you'd pay SE tax on $92,350 — which comes out to roughly $14,130.

 ⚠️ Why This Hits Harder Than You Expect